victorfds/markdown_view_leptos/README.md

 - Happens at compile‑time (not client runtime), using a blocking HTTP GET.
 - For editor tooling (rust‑analyzer), remote fetch is disabled and a small placeholder is returned for responsiveness.
+- Remote fetch happens at build time on non‑wasm targets (blocking HTTP GET). rust‑analyzer and wasm builds get a placeholder for responsiveness.
+Network errors fall back to a placeholder; otherwise the fetched content is embedded.
 - Prefer `file = "..."` for reproducible builds.

 ## How it works